 Thermal baths are an unskippable part of any Budapest itinerary.
 Rudas Baths is a small window into the city’s past.
 The history of bathing as a socializing ritual that also brings health benefits to its practitioners reaches back to Roman times in this area.

 Turks certainly brought additional value to the culture of soaking in thermal water, and while it was exclusively reserved for men for centuries, since 2006, women can use the baths on set days.

 Weekends are shared, and at some places include even night bath experiences, which at Szechenyi Baths grow into sparty.
 The combination of spa and party comes with psychedelic music and laser shows!

 The hippos in the neighboring Budapest Zoo are also enjoying the geothermal waters from the Szechenyi spring.
 Some experts interpret that the thermal waters are the reason why the hippo couple got a baby, which generally doesn’t happen in captivity.

 Day by day, Budapest’s bath story is continuously evolving.
-We always knew that the water means life.
+We always knew that water means life.
 But here, where miraculous streams flow under our feet, we become aware that water does not mean just any life.
 It is an essential element of – the good life.
 The secret is to embrace it and use all its benefits!

-Did you like this article?
-Pin it!
+Did you like this guide to Rudas Baths?